 While a 4-stick is unlikely to be slower than a 2-stick system, its only benefit over the latter is increased bandwidth.

-So, if you are using applications that specifically require the maximum bandwidth from your memory, then a 4-stick memory configuration may work better for you than a 2-stick configuration.
+So, if you are using applications that specifically require the maximum bandwidth from your memory, a 4-stick memory configuration may work better for you than a 2-stick configuration.

 However, even in this case, I’d recommend double-checking to confirm that your CPU is the current limiting factor in your system, as opposed to your GPU.